 Michele, has danced in music videos, battled in the club scene and traveled along as the Hip-Hop dance culture exploded onto stages, in studios and in theaters.
 Being one of the few women dancing along side groups of men, she became increasingly aware of the narrow opportunities for women in Hip-Hop.
 Her experiences as a woman in Hip-Hop dance were the catalyst for her to create an outlet for female dancers.
 Michele created a safe space, a neutral zone where the art does not get lost or stifled because of complexities of male/female relationships.
 Spaces were it is ok to be women as you define it, not as defined by others.
 Her work celebrates womanhood… embraces being a mother, a wife, a sister, a friend, as well as an artist and how all those things intersect.

-Now living in the NYC area Michele most recently spent a semester teaching Intro Hip-Hop Dance at Connecticut College.
+Now living in the NYC area, Michele most recently celebrated the 10-year anniversary of Ladies of Hip-Hop Festival, presented a new work at Connecticut College during their annual weeklong Ladies of Hip-Hop residency program and had the honor of being invited to join the prestigious New York Dance and Performance Bessie Award’s committee.
 Michele provides organization and artist consulting services; production management services and continues to be an advocate for the Hip-Hop dance community, especially for women.